 Brad Pitt Soul Patch with Goatee

 As the actor grows older, he has experimented with a full beard and clean-shaven looks.
-Here, he opts for a soul patch with a thick goatee.
+Here, he opts for a little tuft of bottom hair with a thick goatee.

 The talk show host and entertainer Howie Mandel has always had a clean look with a patch of hair just beneath his bottom lip.
 For more on this look, see our guide and all bald with a beard styles.